-The notice of enquiry must be given to the taxpayer before then end of enquiry period and this means received by the taxpayer.
-HMRC allow 4 working days by 2nd class post and 2 working days by 1st class post for the notice to reach the taxpayer.
-HMRC will on review cancel enquiry if notice is issued less than 4 working days before end of enquiry period and they cannot show that it was sent by first class post.
+The notice of enquiry must be received by the taxpayer before the end of the enquiry period.
+HMRC allows 4 working days by 2nd class post and 2 working days by 1st class post for the notice to reach the taxpayer.
+HMRC will have to cancel an enquiry if notice is issued less than 4 working days before the end of the enquiry period, and they cannot show that it was sent by 1st class post.

 The Tax Enquiry